Brown Dog affair: Second Royal Commission on Vivisection

 On 17 September 1906, the government appointed the Second Royal Commission on Vivisection, which heard evidence from scientists and anti-vivisection groups; Ernest Starling addressed the commission for three days in December 1906.
 After much delay (two of its ten members died and several fell ill), the commission reported its findings in March 1912.
-Its 139-page report recommended an increase in the number of full-time inspectors from two to four, and restrictions on the use of curare, a poison used to immobilize animals during experiments.
-The Commission decided that animals should be adequately anaesthetized, and euthanized if the pain was likely to continue, and experiments should not be performed "as an illustration of lectures" in medical schools and similar.
+Its 139-page report recommended an increase in the number of full-time inspectors from two to four, and restrictions on the use of curare, a poison used to immobilise animals during experiments.
+The Commission decided that animals should be adequately anaesthetised, and euthanised if the pain was likely to continue, and experiments should not be performed "as an illustration of lectures" in medical schools and similar.
 All the restrictions could be lifted if they would "frustrate the object of the experiment".
 There was also a tightening of the definition and practice of pithing.
 The Commission recommended the maintenance of more detailed records and the establishment of a committee to advise the Secretary of State on matters related to the Cruelty to Animals Act.
 The latter became the Animal Procedures Committee under the Animals (Scientific Procedures) Act 1986.